pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2012.md

 ---
 ## 2012-10-26 11:46:25 - dlwatey - Handling special Characters
-My input stream has several special characters '\000', '©', etc.  The parser stops and emits an error whenever these characters are encountered.
+My input stream has several special characters '\000', 'ï¿½', etc.  The parser stops and emits an error whenever these characters are encountered.
 How can I tell the parser to simply ignore them?

 ---